basisproject/paper/src/03-regions.md

 The governing board of the regional co-op corporation will be known as the High Council.
 The members of the region will democratically elect two-thirds of this board, with the other third are elected by direct employees of the co-op.

 The High Council will select the overall leadership and will be ultimately responsible for the oversight of all things that are not democratically decided by the members.
 The High Council may also guide development of the overall system to have more democratic decisions, if the members wish.

+## Duties of the region

+The mission of the regional co-op company will be to:

+- Coordinate and mediate between the regionally-owned companies
+- Develop and maintain the software systems used to power the region's economy (Conductor)
+- Provide education and guidance to new companies
+- Facilitate elections and hold meetings with members of the region
+- Foster a sense of community between all the members in the region
+- Facilitate regional splitting
+- Coordinate and cooperate with other regions on issues relating to housing and services

+## Membership

+In order to be a member of the region, you must be a worker for a company that has regional membership, and you must work at least an average of N hours a week (N being regionally decided, of course).
+It's important to note that this value should take into account time off (vacation, sick days, etc).

+It's important to note that this takes into account total hours worked.
+In other words, if the minimum is 25 hours a week, then someone who works 25 hours a week is a member even if they split their hours between two or more regional companies via part-time employment.

+WIP: need a membership grace period for unemployment (quit, fired, injured, etc).

 ### Regionally-owned companies